Second mortgage: Ongoing interest repayments

 Varying interest rate policies apply to different types of second mortgages.
 These include home equity loans and home equity lines of credit.
 With regard to home equity loans, lenders advance the full amount at the time of loan origination.
 Consequently, homeowners are required to make principle-and-interest loan repayments for the entire amount on a monthly schedule.
 The fixed interest rate charged on such loans is set at the time of loan origination which ensures constant monthly repayments throughout the loan term.
 In contrast, home equity lines of credit are open-ended and based on a variable interest rate.
 During the borrowing period, homeowners are permitted to borrow up to a predetermined amount which must be repaid during the repayment period.
 Whilst variable interest charges may permit lower initial repayments, these rates have the potential to increase over the duration of the repayment period.
 Second mortgage interest rate payments are also tax deductible given certain conditions are met.
 This advantage of second mortgages reduces the borrower's taxable income by the value of the interest expense.
 In general, total monthly repayments on the second mortgage are lower than that of the first mortgage.
 This is due to the smaller amount borrowed in the second mortgage compared to the primary loan rather than the difference in interest rate.
 Second mortgage interest rates are typically higher due to the related risk of such loans.
 During the event of foreclosure, the primary mortgage is repaid first with the remaining funds used to satisfy the second mortgage.
 This translates to a higher level of risk for the second mortgage lender as they are less likely to receive sufficient funds to cover the amounts borrowed.
 Consequently, second mortgages are subject to higher interest rates to compensate for the associated risk of foreclosure.
+They are also commonly used in Canada when borrowers wish to access home equity without altering the interest rate, amortization, or maturity date of an existing first mortgage.